iovidius/quartz-site/content/index.md

 ---
 ## Hi! 👋

 Welcome to my personal website!
-Currently I'm pursuing a PhD at the Department of Information and Computing Sciences of [Utrecht University](https://www.uu.nl/medewerkers/AJHzuijderwijk/) My research is centered around the use of process science to further an [open government](https://www.open-overheid.nl/) and is funded by the Dutch [Ministry of Water Management and Infrastructure](https://www.rijksoverheid.nl/ministeries/ministerie-van-infrastructuur-en-waterstaat).
+Currently [I'm pursuing a PhD](https://www.uu.nl/medewerkers/AJHzuijderwijk) at the Department of Information and Computing Sciences of Utrecht University.
+My research is centered around the use of process science to further an [open government](https://www.open-overheid.nl/) and is funded by the Dutch [Ministry of Water Management and Infrastructure](https://www.rijksoverheid.nl/ministeries/ministerie-van-infrastructuur-en-waterstaat).

 There are many things that have my interest!
 I particularly like #electronics, building software, playing music (mainly the piano), graphic design, self-hosting stuff and watching bad movies.
 Primarily, this site was made to store (and share) my thoughts on topics that are interesting to me.